nicksstapleton/blog/_posts/2025-01-10-logos-buyers-guide.md

 ## Logos Libraries Overview
 ![](/assets/images/l10-cost-and-affordability-illu-1-2x.png)

-Logos libraries are the most cost-effective route to build your library.
+Logos libraries are the most cost-effective route to build your resource library.
 Why?

 According to Logos, their libraries save you 90% compared to purchasing books individually.